Portland Progress

 Reduce vehicle idling through anti-idling policies, vehicle technology, and improved intersection design.

-Update: Implemented smart traffic signals that reduce idling through RapidFlow technology (updated December 2021)
+Update: Implemented smart traffic signals that reduce idling through RapidFlow technology (2021).
+Exploring potential to expand smart traffic signals. (updated December 2023)

 Transformative potential: Equitable, regenerative, resilient